bernardofsrodrigues/auto-joyride/README.md

-# 🚗 PROMPT — Análise Técnica Completa do Projeto Auto Joyride
+# 🚗 Análise Técnica Completa do Projeto Auto Joyride

-Você deve atuar como um **Engenheiro de Software Sênior / Arquiteto de Sistemas**.

-Seu objetivo é analisar profundamente a arquitetura, tecnologias e estrutura do projeto descrito abaixo, gerando uma **documentação técnica completa, detalhada e profissional**, como se fosse utilizada para:

-- Onboarding de desenvolvedores
-- Auditoria técnica
-- Escalabilidade e evolução do sistema

----

 ## 📌 Contexto do Projeto